decorators-squad/eo-yaml/README.md

     - It can be used as a **Java Module** (if you're on JDK 9+).
     - It is **lightweight**!
 It has 0 dependencies.

-Also, you can have a look under [src/test/resources](https://github.com/decorators-squad/eo-yaml/tree/master/src/test/resources) to see the kinds of YAML that the library can read and handle so far.

 Here is what we're **still missing and working on**:

 * Flow and Recursive representation